 Triple Creek Representative/Date

-Please keep checking this website for further updates, or contact us at if you are interested in being on our waiting list.
+Please keep checking this website for further updates, or contact us at if you are interested in being on our waiting list for an upcoming litter.

 George and Rosemary Wheatley